lucabertoni/Translator/README.md

     ![Export window](https://github.com/lucabertoni/Translator/blob/master/screenshot/import.PNG?raw=true)
   - *Traduci*: Now you are ready to translate your source code!!!
 Click on this button!!!
   - *Leggi outputstrings*: This button will load in the grid all the rows extracted after scanning.
   - *Leggi esclusioni*: You can read in the grid all exclusions that you have applied to the scan.
 You can add an exclusion by left-double-clicking on selected row in the outputstrings-grid.

-You have to clean Outputstrings table each scan.
+  - *Cancella outputstrings*: You have to clean Outputstrings table each scan.
 You can do it by clicking on *Cancella outputstrings*, writing *Luchino.2015* in the entryfield and pressing *Enter*.

 Be careful: don't rename or move source file after scan and before translate.
 Translation is based on filename and file path.